AokiOfficial/Aoki/README.md

 ---

-## Code license
+## About the code & license

+I don't expect the code to be readable or clean, a lot of logic stays behind an util function in one single settings file.
+To ease out the process of maintaining and reading, I put comments on every functions in there.

-[MIT license](), read that file.
+License, [MIT license](), read that file.
 I don't have any other requirements, this is a learning project pushed to production.
 A lot of secret keys are missing though, you should go find out what are those if you want to self-host.

 ---